Wiz, Inc.

 As of November 2024, Wiz employed about 1,995 people, with most sales and marketing personnel scattered across North America and Europe while most engineering personnel are based in Tel Aviv, Israel.
 In August 2022, Wiz claimed to be the fastest startup ever to scale from $1 million to $100 million in annual recurring revenue (ARR), from February 2021 to approximately July 2022.
 In February 2024, the company claimed to have reached $350M in ARR, with a 45% market share of Fortune 100 companies.

-In March 2025, it was announced that Alphabet Inc. would acquire Wiz in a $32 billion deal.
+On 11 March 2026, Alphabet Inc. acquired Wiz in a $32 billion deal.

 History

 Wiz was founded in January 2020 by Assaf Rappaport, Yinon Costica, Roy Reznik, and Ami Luttwak, all of whom previously founded Adallom.
 Rappaport is CEO, Costica is VP of Product, Reznik is VP of Engineering, and Luttwak is CTO.

 Wiz agreed to acquire Tel Aviv-based Raftt, a cloud-based developer collaboration platform, for $50 million in December 2023.
 In April 2024, the company acquired cloud detection and response startup, Gem Security, for around $350 million.
 Also that month, reports indicated that Wiz intended to purchase Lacework, but in May the deal fell through during the due diligence process.
 In November 2024, the company acquired security remediation and risk management startup Dazz for a cash-and-share deal valued at $450 million.